NDA (song): Live performances

 On July 16, 2021, an in-studio live performance of the song was uploaded to Eilish's YouTube channel.
 Besides Eilish, the video featured her brother, Finneas, playing synths and Andrew Marshall on drums.
 One day before the album's release, she performed "NDA" and "Billie Bossa Nova" on German program Unserding.
 On August 5, 2021, Eilish performed a five-song in BBC Radio 1's Live Lounge that included "NDA", alongside other album tracks and a cover of Frances Langford's "I'm in the Mood for Love".
 Next month, the singer released her concert film entitled Happier Than Ever: A Love Letter to Los Angeles, which featured a performance of the song.
-On September 20, Eilish performed "NDA" at Life Is Beautiful Music & Art Festival in front of 180 thousands fans.
+On September 20, Eilish performed "NDA" at Life Is Beautiful Music & Art Festival in front of 180,000 fans.

-In 2022, Eilish embark on a world tour in support of Happier Than Ever, where she performed "NDA" after "I Didn't Change My Number", before transitioning into "Therefore I Am".
+In 2022, Eilish embarked on a world tour that started on February 3, 2022, in New Orleans at Smoothie King Center and finished on September 30, 2022, at Perth Arena, in support of Happier Than Ever, where she performed "NDA" after "I Didn't Change My Number", before she transitioned into "Therefore I Am".
 During the song's performance, the stage changed into the highway road and backdrops displayed cars, reminiscent of the single's music video.
 The tour included gigs on such festivals as Coachella and Glastonbury.
 The singer shared footage of the performance of "NDA" from the former festival on her official YouTube channel.